Current number of reviews posted7,735 Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • Affordable and spacious hotel

-• If you are going to Naruko Onsen to recuperate, I recommend the Naruko Ryokan (Japanese inn).
-You can stay here for a price close to your budget.
-The roads are wide and there are handrails and ramps, so I think it can be said to be barrier-free.
-Please consider staying there.
+• If you are going to Naruko Onsen with elderly people, I recommend the Naruko Hotel.
+You can stay there for a price close to your budget.
+The corridors are wide and equipped with handrails and slopes.

 • Disabled-friendly hotel

 • This is the most barrier-free inn in the Naruko Onsen area.
-Although it is not completely barrier-free, it does have ramps and handrails in the large bath.
+Although it is not completely barrier-free, there are steps and handrails in the large bath.
 Chairs can be provided for both in-room dining and in the dining room (reservations required).
-Some of the baths are family-friendly, so it is perfect for those who value privacy.
+Some of the baths are family-friendly, making it a great choice for those who value privacy.

 • You can enjoy the 100% natural hot spring

-• The rooms are decorated with warm wood, and we especially recommend the ones with an open-air foot bath.
-Japanese and Western room-Western style, so we think everyone in the family will be satisfied, regardless of age.
-There are many types of baths, making it feel like a small super public bath.
+• The rooms are comfortable with warm wooden interiors, and we especially recommend staying in one with an open-air foot bath.
+The modern Japanese and Western room will satisfy the whole family, regardless of age.
+There are many types of baths, making it like a super public bath.
 As for the quality of the spring water, it is 100% natural hot spring in Naruko, so this is another point that we can recommend.

 • There is a hot spring with handrails.

 • The hot springs, which they are proud of, have a sulphurous scent and a viscous texture that feels good on the skin.
-The water changes colour depending on the outside air and humidity, and it is safe to enter as it is a hand rub.
-You can enjoy a Japanese banquet meal filled with plenty of fresh seafood and seasonal mountain delicacies in the privacy of your own room.
+The water changes colour depending on the outside air and humidity, and there are handrails so you can enter safely.
+You can enjoy a Japanese banquet meal filled with fresh seafood and seasonal mountain produce in the privacy of your own room.
 This is an inn that even the elderly can easily use.

 • The staff are friendly, the spring quality is good, and the bath is spacious.

-• I don't remember the details very well.
-The hotel was spacious overall, even for elderly people, with no steps in the rooms, and no large or tall washrooms or toilets.
-The quality of the spring water was excellent, and the large public bath had handrails.
+• I don't remember the details, but I think the hotel was spacious and easy for elderly people to stay in, with steps in the rooms, and the size and height of the washrooms and toilets.
+The quality of the spring water in the bath was also very good, and there were handrails in the large public bath.
 The restaurant also had spacious seating, and the food was well-prepared.
-I told them in advance that there was something I couldn't eat, and they were happy to change it to a different menu, and I also asked to eat on a chair, and they were very accommodating to my requests, changing from in-room dining.
-The buffet seems to be popular, too.
+When I told them in advance that there was something I couldn't eat, they were able to change it to a different menu, and when I asked to eat at a chair, they changed it from in-room dining, so they were very accommodating to my requests.
+The buffet seems to be popular as well.
 The staff were very friendly, and I had the impression that I was able to relax for the price.
-I didn't use it, but the private open-air bath seems to be popular, too.
+Although I didn't use it, the private open-air bath seems to be popular as well.

 • This hotel is more barrier-free than other hotels.

 • This is a representative hotel in Naruko Onsen, and they also put a lot of effort into making it barrier-free.
 There is a wheelchair ramp at the entrance, and you can enter the lobby without any steps.
-The dining area also has space for wheelchairs, and if you would like to eat in your room, they will accommodate you if you apply in advance.
+The dining area also has space for wheelchairs, and if you would like to eat in your room, this can be accommodated by applying in advance.
 The baths are barrier-free, with handrails and private baths available for a fee.
 Prices vary depending on the season, but if you use Buffet plan, you can enjoy a meal for less than 10,000 yen.

 This hotel was also selected for this question.